Mission, Goals, and Learning Outcomes

 - Express their own growing sense of spirituality through imagination, personal expression, music, and creative forms of prayer

-- Examine environmental justice through a critical lens centered on the Ignatian ethic of love for others
+- Examine environmental justice centered on Ignatian values

-- Respond to the contemporary challenge of the environmental crisis through an integrated perspective of faith, justice, science, and ethics
+- Respond to contemporary environmental challenges through an integrated lens of science, ethics, faith, and justice

-We achieve these learning outcomes by challenging participants to understand the relationship between humans and nature through moral discernment of socioenvironmental injustices and faith exploration.
+We achieve these learning outcomes by challenging participants to explore their faith and discover the relationship between humans and nature through moral discernment of global and local water injustices.